Mema5/katacoda-scenarios/radamsa/step4_network.md

 }
 </pre>

-The program can be compiled by running `javac Server.java`{{execute}}, to run it write `java Server`{{execute}}.
+The program can be compiled with `javac Server.java`{{execute}} and run in background with `java Server &`{{execute}}.
+It is now listening port 8080 on localhost.

+## Try the server

-## Fuzz a server
+## Fuzz the server
-With the `-o` option of radamsa you can decide where the radamsa output should be output to.
-This means that radamsa can be used to fuzz a server by acting as a client.
+With the `-o` option, you can decide where Radamsa should output to.
+This means that Radamsa can be used to fuzz a server by acting as a client.

 With the server running on port 8080 on localhost we can run the command `radamsa -o 127.0.0.1:8080 -n inf http` to fuzz the server.
 With the `-o` option we tell radamsa where to output, with `-n` we tell radamsa how many times it should run (`inf` means infinite), and `http` is the name of the file that we are using to generate the radamsa output.
 In this case the `http` file contains the following

 ```GET / HTTP/1.1
 Host: localhost:8080